Top Project Coordinator Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Examples of how they've learned new skills
+• - Examples of how they've worked with others

 • Question Overview: Someone who's applying for a position as a project coordinator has experience and understands the expectations of their role in every project.
 You want a candidate who knows how to track important milestones and deliverables for the project.
 The applicant will need to follow company policies and comply with your standards when following each step.
 The potential hire will also need to touch base with clients frequently.